 Florida Relay is a free public service that provides a communication link between standard telephone (voice) users and persons who are Deaf, Deaf/Blind, Hard of Hearing and Speech-Disabled using text telephones (TTYs) captioned telephone (CapTel), or personal computers.

 Just dial 7-1-1 to reach a Relay Operator.
 The free 7-1-1 access number is available anywhere, anytime.
-For more information on toll-free access numbers, use this link.

 This website contains links to PDF documents that require the most current version of Adobe Reader to view.
 The Adobe Acrobat Reader may already be installed on your computer as a "plug-in" or "helper application" for your web browser.
 To find out, click on the "PDF" link for the document you are interested in.
 If the Adobe Acrobat Reader is properly installed on your computer, the Reader will either download or automatically open a PDF copy of the document, depending on your browser and how it is configured.
 If the Adobe Acrobat Reader is not installed on your computer, it can be found, free of charge, at the Adobe Acrobat Reader download page.